 Potts graduated from the University of Richmond with Bachelor of Arts degree in Psychology and also received a Master of Science in Criminal Justice from the University of Cincinnati.

-Potts has served as an instructor at Harvard Law School and has lectured at Harvard’s Kennedy School of Government, Villanova Law School, and the University of Richmond Law School.
+Potts has lectured at Harvard Law School, the Kennedy School of Government, Villanova Law School, and the University of Richmond Law School.
 He developed and taught a 16-week online Certificate in Compliance program for Norwich University and currently teaches undergraduate online criminal justice courses at Norwich University.

 Potts has significant experience in a variety of areas, including:

 - Developing and directing IGI’s Compliance practice, drawing on several decades of management experience in both the private sector and in government;

 - Managing complex internal investigations assessing potential fraud by corporate executives, employees, and outside agents; and

 - Providing due diligence and risk mitigation services to IGI’s clients, including Fortune 100 companies, Ivy League universities, large public and private institutions, hedge funds, private equity funds, and state and federal elected officials.

 - Collegiate Sports Summit – “Under Investigation,” Santa Monica, CA, April 24, 2019